Beetrack/es_logger/README.md

 # EsLogger

-EsLogger is a gem to save custom PORO object in Elasticsarch.
+EsLogger is a gem to save custom PORO object in Elasticsearch.

 ## Goals